Cioraz/blog/content/posts/BufferOverflow101.md

 }
 ```

-- The above binary is vulnerable because of the use of `strcpy`, which fails to check for buffer overflow.
-Since `strcpy` copies data without ensuring the destination buffer has enough space, an attacker can exploit this to overwrite adjacent memory.
-PS: for such applications always use `strncpy`.
+- This binary is vulnerable due to the use of `strcpy`, which does not check if the destination buffer is large enough.
+Consequently, an attacker could overwrite adjacent memory.
+P.S.: For safer code, consider using `strncpy` or other bounds-checked functions.

 ## Compilation